ExcitingSystems/DMPE/README.md

 - `dmpe/` contains the source code for the DMPE algorithm and also for the GOATS algorithms from the related work.
 - `eval/` contains the code used in the experiments in the corresponding publication [Vater2024].
-- `dev/` contains jupyter notebook that are intended for development on the repository.
+- `dev/` contains jupyter notebooks that are intended for development on the repository.
 - `examples/` contains some examples to get started
 - `fig/` contains example images (e.g., for the README)